theislab/cellrank/CONTRIBUTING.rst

 from `cellrank/datasets <cellrank/datasets>`__, with precomputed attributes, such as velocities, pseudotime, etc.

-If you wish to contribute your own example (e.g. for an external kernel), you just need to write a ``.py`` file, similar to `this <cellrank/examples/other/compute_kernel_tricks.py>`_.
+If you wish to contribute your own example (e.g. for an external kernel), you just need to write a ``.py`` file, similar to `this one <cellrank/examples/other/compute_kernel_tricks.py>`_.
-The filenames should be prefixed with either ``compute_`` or ``plot_``, depending on what they do (i.e. they either show some computational functionality or a plotting functionality).
+The filenames should be prefixed with either ``compute_`` or ``plot_``, depending on what they do, i.e. whether they show a computational or a plotting functionality.

 Tutorials, on the other hand, are written as Jupyter notebooks.
 However, they are still tested on the CI to make sure they run properly with the newest version of CellRank.
-Since these require more effort than examples, it's best to first start a new issue/discussion before adding them, see also `Making use of GitHub issues/discussions`_.
+Since they require more effort to create than the examples, it's best to first start a new issue/discussion before adding them, see also `Making use of GitHub issues/discussions`_.

 Troubleshooting
 ~~~~~~~~~~~~~~~